-This course will focus on factors feeding into the creation of organizational security policies.
-You'll develop an understanding of proper functions, and how to design your own security policies within business and regulatory requirements.
+Pluralsight is not an official partner or accredited training center of EC-Council.
+In this course you'll develop an understanding of proper functions and how to design your own security policies within business and regulatory requirements.

 Daniel Lachance, CompTIA Security+™, CompTIA A+®, CompTIA Network+®, CompTIA Server+, CompTIA Cloud Essentials, MCITP, MCTS, MCSA, is the owner of Lachance IT Consulting Inc. He is the author of the CompTIA Server+ Certification All-in-One Exam Guide, CompTIA Cloud Essentials Certification Study Guide, and co-author of CompTIA Security+ Certification Practice Exams.